The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

 Looking at the tail of the wave-functions, the decay of the excited state wave-functions is faster in the FDTD case.
 This fast decay is explicitly enforced by the Dirichlet boundary conditions.
-For the FFT kinetic terms, periodic boundary conditions are used.
-Such boundary conditions do not enforce $\Psi(\text{boundary}) \equiv 0$, and the tail of the corresponding wave-functions are closer to the continuum ones as can be seen in Figs.~\ref{fig_fi_comp_KIN_1} and~\ref{fig_fi_comp_KIN_2}.
-The effect of the Dirichlet boundary conditions would be an unphysically low value of the average radii, an effect that is shown in the table in Fig.~\ref{fig_fi_comp_KIN_0}.
-The $1s$ state is less affected by finite volume effects because its theoretical average radius $\langle r \rangle^{\Box}_{1s}\approx 8.14$ is well within the finite lattice volume.
+For the FFT-based kinetic terms, periodic boundary conditions are used which do not enforce $\Psi(\text{boundary}) \equiv 0$, and thus the tails of the corresponding wave-functions are closer to the continuum ones as can be seen in Figs.~\ref{fig:wf_comp_KIN_1} and~\ref{fig:wf_comp_KIN_2}.
+However, this more realistic, yet slower decay implies an increased sensitivity to the boundary.
+The broad bands are due to the distinction of on-axis and off-axis separations, which effectively feel different sizes of the box, see Figs.~\ref{fig:wf_comp_KIN_1}, and~\ref{fig:wf_comp_KIN_2}.
+The $1s$ state is less affected by finite volume effects because its theoretical average radius $\langle \rho \rangle^{\Box}_{1s} \approx 8.14$ is well within the finite lattice volume.

+We now compare the FDTD kinetic term, $H_{K}^{(0)}$, (solid lines in all of the following figures) with the FFT-based kinetic term, $H_{K}^{(2)}$, (dashed lines in all of the following figures) for a increased lattice volume (original $N = 64$ on the left and increased $N = 128$ on the right in all of the following Figs.~\ref{fig:energ_comp_KIN_128} through~\ref{fig:wf_comp_KIN_128_2}).
+The other parameters are unchanged.

+In Fig.~\ref{fig:energ_comp_KIN_128} we plot the energy eigen-values for the $N = 64$ and $N = 128$ simulations.
+The relative weights of the parity projections are shown in Fig.~\ref{fig:proj_comp_KIN_128}, and finally in Fig.~\ref{fig:wf_comp_KIN_128_2} we plot the wave-functions for two different values of $\tau$.

+For $N = 128$ the differences between $H_K^{(0)}$ and $H_K^{(2)}$ shown in the right plots of Figs.~\ref{fig:energ_comp_KIN_128} and~\ref{fig:proj_comp_KIN_128} are small, whereas for $N = 64$ (left plots, respectively) the differences are quite noticeable.
+Comparing the energies in Fig.~\ref{fig:energ_comp_KIN_128}, the evolution of the $N = 128$ green ($E_{2}$) lines are very close to one another.
+The ones of the lower states are basically indistinguishable.
+However, this is not the case for the $N = 64$ simulations.
+Beyond the ground state, the results are not even quantitatively consistent.